This post may contain affiliate links.

 Gossamer Gear Thinlight Foam Pad Review

-The Gossamer Gear Thinlight Foam Pad is an ultralight and ultra-thin closed-cell foam pad that can be used to completely eliminate sleeping pad slip on silnylon and Dyneema DCF tent floors.
+The Gossamer Gear Thinlight Foam Pad is an ultralight and ultra-thin closed-cell foam pad that can completely eliminate sleeping pad slippage on camping tent floors and a gazillion other ways.
 A true multi-purpose item, this 1/8″ foam pad can also be used as a dog bed, a windbreak for your stove, a sit pad, a freezer bag cozy, camp chair insulation, a yoga mat, a nap pad, an insulated skirt, or padding for a wilderness first-aid splint, among other uses.
-This closed-cell foam pad does not tear, does not wear, does not weaken at crease points, and does not hold dirt, water or mud.
+This closed-cell foam pad does not tear, does not wear, does not weaken at crease points and does not hold dirt, water, or mud.
 It’s pretty amazing stuff.

 Gossamer Gear Thinlight Foam Pad